Saturday, December 23, 2017

 "If I had the opportunity I'd call in the fucking drones, make no apologies for it."

-This sentence really cuts to the core of the book with its monotonous iteration of the entire vile retinue of anti-Muslim sentiment we've become all too accustomed to seeing paraded in the media since September 2001.
+This really cuts to the core of the book with its monotonous iteration of the vile retinue of anti-Muslim sentiment we've become all too accustomed to seeing since September 2001.
 Though he insists his primary concern is for the development of democracy and universal human rights for Afghans, he seems entirely inured to the human cost the military intervention fosters.
 His unrepentant willingness to "call in the...drones" allows he make no apologies for the knock-on effects of those attacks.

 As a 2010 report reveals, drone-launched missiles kill more than one innocent for every two targeted individuals.
-Another investigation, covering a period ending in September of 2011, puts the lie to recent CIA claims not one civilian has been killed in drone attacks citing dozens of cases of just that and brings into question the true identities of those "insurgents and al Qaida" members killed.
+Another investigation covering a period ending in September of 2011 puts the lie to recent CIA claims not one civilian has been killed in drone attacks, citing dozens of cases of just that and bringing into question the true identities of those "insurgents and al Qaida" members killed.

-Glavin frequently dismisses people whose opinions he disagrees with as "polemicists" even while denying his own admittedly "partisan" book is polemical.
+Glavin frequently dismisses people whose opinions he disagrees with as "polemicists" even while denying his own admittedly partisan book is polemical.
 He contends it's possible to be both partisan and fair.
 That may be true if one makes an honest effort to include voices and views differing from prescribed positions, but he fails to make that effort.
-Instead, Terry lambasts outspoken former Afghan MP Malalai Joya as being "worse than a joke," maintaining his friends in Afghanistan's liberal left regard her with something "between pity and contempt."
-He refers to Joya as a puppet, saying she has become; "[S]ome kind of marionette of comfortable, rich, white people in the NATO capitals."
-Which of these fortunate few are pulling Joya's strings was not made clear in my interview with the author, and a perusal of the index of his book fails too to enlighten on the point.
+Instead, Terry lambasts outspoken former Afghan MP Malalai Joya as being "worse than a joke", maintaining his friends in Afghanistan's liberal left regard her with something "between pity and contempt".
+He refers to Joya as a puppet, saying she has become, "[S]ome kind of marionette of comfortable, rich, white people in the NATO capitals".
+Which of these are pulling Joya's strings was not made clear in my interview with the author, and the index of his book fails to enlighten on the point.

-Having interviewed Malalai Joya myself I find his low opinion, (or the cited supposed opinions of the entirety of Afghanistan's "left liberal, secular reformist, intellectual community," a polyglot the unified opinion of which Glavin claims to represent) passing odd for a man who professes to be primarily concerned for the rights of Afghanistan's women folk.
-I find it stranger still a man with Glavin's obvious burning hatred of the Taliban renders so poor an account of a woman who herself describes them as "depraved and medieval."
+Having interviewed Malalai Joya I find his low opinion, (the supposed opinions of the entirety of Afghanistan's "left liberal, secular reformist, intellectual community," that polyglot the unified opinion of which Glavin claims to represent) passing odd for a man who professes to be primarily concerned for the rights of Afghanistan's women folk.
+I find it stranger still a man with Glavin's obvious burning hatred of the Taliban renders so poor an account of a woman who herself describes them as "depraved and medieval".

 In her 2009 memoir, 'A Woman Among Warlords: The Extraordinary Story of an Afghan Who Dared to Raise Her Voice', (derided by Glavin without irony as a "polemical auto-hagiography") Malalai Joya writes,